• Skip to primary navigation

 Saving the rhizome can help to perpetuate the plant, and it can be grown again when it comes out of dormancy.

-a hand holding a white and blush pink calla lily flower
+a hand holding a calla lily flower

 calla lilies can be grown for many years if you give them the right care